antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 * The OS-specific TFMs can include [OS version numbers](https://github.com/dotnet/designs/blob/master/accepted/2020/minimum-os-version/minimum-os-version.md), like `net6.0-ios14`.
 * Portable APIs, like ASP.NET Core and Xamarin.Forms, will be usable with `net5.0`.

 These changes are a result of thinking of [.NET Core as the future of .NET](https://devblogs.microsoft.com/dotnet/net-core-is-the-future-of-net/).
 We've been removing the "Core" name from various aspects of the product, including [APIs](https://github.com/dotnet/runtime/issues/33680) and [container repos](https://github.com/dotnet/dotnet-docker/issues/1765).
 We also saw an opportunity to further simplify .NET, by removing .NET Standard as a concept, for .NET 5.0+. [.NET Standard](https://github.com/dotnet/standard) has played a key role in establishing .NET Core, by creating a bridge with .NET Framework and Xamarin.
-The .NET Standard 2.0 version will remain relevant for many years, and we recommend you use it if you need to support both .NET Core and .NET Framework.
-For libraries that don't need to run on .NET Framework, we recommend targeting the `net5.0` TFM, which will give you access to the largest set of cross-platform APIs.
+The .NET Standard 2.0 version will remain relevant for many years, and we recommend you use it if you need to support .NET Framework.
+For apps and libraries that don't need to run on .NET Framework, we recommend targeting the `net5.0` TFM, which will give you access to the largest set of cross-platform APIs.
+For Xamarin, .NET Standard 2.0 and 2.1 remain relevant, however, once Xamarin is integrated into .NET as part of .NET 6.0, then it will switch to `net6.0` TFMs, and developers will target .NET Standard 2.0 exclusively for .NET Framework compatibility.

 You likely have more questions you want answered.
 We'll be publishing a larger blog post on this topic before we release .NET 5.0.
 The following points answer some of the most obvious remaining questions: